DannyFirmin/java-exercises-comp1110/src/comp1110/lab3/README.md

     Java class, `Bucket`.
 Instances of this class will represent a bucket that can be filled with water.
 When you create a new `Bucket` object, that new object will represent a bucket with a particular capacity, `capacity` and certain contents, `contents`.
+    The units of measurement are not important to this exercise, but you could imagine that it was litres.

     The constructor for a Bucket should take the capacity as an argument.
 The constructor's signature should thus be `Bucket(double capacity)`.